 Every point described so far has regulatory implications that we will explain in the following section.

-Surgical instruments by its nature are classified as Class I medical devices in Mexico based on rule 6.
+Surgical instruments by their nature are classified as Class I medical devices in Mexico.
 This is applicable only for those instruments sold non-sterilized.
 For sterilized instruments from origin, the Ministry of Health in Mexico considers them as class II medical devices.

 The classification for Surgical Instruments is pretty straightforward.
 Yet, it is still necessary to consider a few points regarding the grouping criteria.
 Specifically, surgical instruments can be grouped in the same Sanitary registration if they: